-To help out those companies who are still confused about what exactly they should feature in a proposal, I talked to Ian Lochore, the Director of Residential Sales at Baker Electric Solar, for his advice on composing solar proposals.
+With this in mind, what should your company feature in its proposals?
+To help answer this question, we spoke with Ian Lochore, the Director of Residential Sales at Baker Electric Solar, for his advice on composing solar proposals.
 Baker is one of the country’s most respected solar installation firms and was twice ranked the #1 Solar Electrical Subcontractor in Solar Power World’s Top 500 Solar Contractors List.
-Ian has almost 10 years of solar industry sales experience under his belt, so he was the perfect person to give me insights on mastering the ‘Why Solar’ pitch.
+Ian has over 10 years of solar industry sales experience under his belt, so he was the perfect person to provide insights on mastering the “Why Solar” pitch.

 “It is more important to focus on the economics: What difference is it going to make to them and their family from a budgeting perspective?”
 Ian says proposals should stick to the financials.
 Show your customers compelling numbers that will convince them to make the purchase.
 “It’s similar to buying a new car.”